What is a South Dakota Registered Agent?

-Starting a business as a corporation, Limited Liability Company (LLC), Limited Liability Partnership (LLP), or Limited Partnership (LP) requires having a registered agent in South Dakota.
+Starting a South Dakota corporation, Limited Liability Company (LLC), Limited Liability Partnership (LLP), or Limited Partnership (LP) requires having a registered agent in South Dakota.
 Learn who the registered agent is, their job duties, and the requirements to be one.

 What is a registered agent?